deco-cx/hector/explain/hector.md

 3. **Output Display**:
    - Shows generated content (e.g., text, images, audio) with download/share options.

+### 4.4 Actions Configuration

+**Purpose:**
+Configures the AI-driven actions that the app will perform, such as generating text, images, or audio based on user inputs.

+**Functionality:**

+-   **Add Action:** Users can add actions from a list of available types:
+    -   **Generate Text:** Creates text content using AI models (.md files)
+    -   **Generate JSON:** Creates structured JSON data (.json files)
+    -   **Generate Image:** Creates image content (.png files)
+    -   **Generate Audio:** Creates audio content (.mp3 files)

+-   **Action Configuration:** Each action has a card-based interface with:
+    -   **View Mode:** Shows a summary of the action with its type, output filename, and prompt
+    -   **Edit Mode:** Provides a form for configuring the action's properties

+-   **Configure Action:** Each action has common properties and type-specific properties:
+    -   **Action Type:** The type of content to generate (Text, JSON, Image, Audio)
+    -   **Action Title:** A descriptive name for the action
+    -   **Output Filename:** Auto-generated from the title with appropriate extension (.md, .json, .png, .mp3)
+    -   **Schema-based Form:** Dynamic configuration form generated from JSON Schema for each action type
+    -   **Prompt:** Users define the AI prompt, referencing input fields or previous actions with @filename.ext notation
+    -   **Additional Properties:** Specific to each action type (e.g., model, temperature, max tokens for text)

+-   **Schema-driven Forms:** Action-specific configuration forms are automatically generated using React JSON Schema Form:
+    -   Forms adapt to each action type's schema
+    -   Fields include appropriate validation
+    -   Specialized widgets for different data types (text areas for prompts, sliders for numeric values, etc.)
+    -   Consistent user experience across all form fields

+-   **Multiple Actions:** Users can chain multiple actions, with each action potentially using outputs from previous ones.

+-   **Reference System:** Actions can reference both input fields and outputs from previous actions using the @filename.ext notation in prompts.

+**Visual Elements:**

+-   Cards for each action with summary in view mode and configuration form in edit mode
+-   "Add Action" section with cards for each available action type
+-   Dynamically generated form fields for action properties (common and type-specific)
+-   Toggle buttons to switch between view and edit modes
+-   Auto-generated output filename display (non-editable)
+-   Informative tooltips for each property

 ## 5. Data Model

 ### 5.1 App Configuration JSON